Raʻiātea: Prehistory

 In ancient times the island was called Havai'i, a sacred name in Polynesian culture and related to the names of Hawaii; Savai'i, in Samoa; and Havaiki, the ancient name for Fakarava in the Tuamotu.
-According to recent findings, the Society Islands were colonized from Samoa and Tonga around 200 B.C., about the same time as the Marquesas.
+According to recent findings, the Society Islands were colonised from Samoa and Tonga around 200 BC, about the same time as the Marquesas.
 Together with the Marquesas, they formed the heart of Polynesia and thus the springboard for the settlement of Hawaii, New Zealand and Mangareva.
+A major ancestor who lived on the island was Ohomairangi, who was the protector of the Taputapuatea marae.
+The Maori tribal identity Ngā Oho was formed among his ancestors.

+According to traditional histories, two Māori migration canoes, the Tainui and Arawa, left Raiatea for New Zealand in the late 13th Century or early 14th Century.
+Many Māori can trace their lineage to these canoes, including the Tainui and Te Arawa tribes.

 Favored by Raiatea's geography, with valleys bounded by rocky ridges and open to the sea, nine independent tribal principalities emerged, which in turn subdivided into individual clans.
-This led to a strictly stratified social pattern, society was divided into several separate social levels.
+This led to a strictly stratified social pattern: Society was divided into several separate social levels.
 At the top were the ariki or ari'i, the noble chiefs whose claim to leadership was legitimized by their descent from the founding ancestors.
 They were landowners and undisputed political and religious leaders.

 In the Society islands they exercised great religious and cultural influence.
 The great temple (in Tahitian marae) of Taputapuatea, dedicated to the god Oro, was the most important religious center of the islands.
 His cult supplanted other traditional gods such as Taaroa and Tane, and the different marae were subsidiary to that of Taputapuatea.
-Around him the sect was formed, a religious, aristocratic, warlike and festive mixture, which was respected in all the islands and achieved, only with its presence and its taboo character, a truce in the tribal wars.
+Around him the Arioi sect was formed, a religious, aristocratic, warlike and festive mixture, which was respected in all the islands and achieved, only with its presence and its taboo character, a truce in the tribal wars.